DanielVesterbaek/launch-control-documentation/docs/source/manual-gearbox.rst

     :width: 350px
     :align: center

-    *Quick Export Panel in the Manual Gearbox UI*
+    *Quick Export Panel in the Manual Gearbox UI (Datasmith Export is no longer available)*

 Export Path:
     * Set the path as desired.
 Leaving it blank will export the file as "Launch_Control_Export.FORMAT" relative to the saved .blend file.

-Include Ground Colliders:
-    * Includes all the ground detection meshes in each of the exported file.

-FBX Exclusive Settings:

 Animation Subframes:
     * LC exports the amount of subframes per frame of animation indicated here.
 The fewer subframes, the faster.
 Too few subframes can cause reverse-spinning wheels.

+FBX Exclusive Settings:

+Include Ground Colliders:
+    * Includes all the ground detection meshes in each of the exported file.

 Include Animations:
     * When checked, LC will export the meshes, the rig and animations.
 When unchecked, LC will only export the meshes and the rig.